author image

 If you need a fast solution, this method uses simple keystrokes:

-1. Visit the Google Slide and open your presentation.
+1. Visit the Google Slides and open your presentation.

 2. Select the text that you want to add bullet points to.